WayScience/CytoSnake/docs/tutorial.rst

 -  plate_data_1_: (10GB download)
 -  plate_data_2_: (11GB download)
--  metdata_folder_: Contains all associated pertubations per well
+-  metadata_folder_: Contains all associated perturbations per well
 -  barcode_: Maps plate id with plate names

 You can also use your dataset but some of the tasks that are being done